MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group-product-partition.md

 > This destination URL is used if specified; otherwise, the destination URL is determined by the corresponding value of the 'Link' that you specified for the product offer in your Bing Merchant Center catalog.

 **Add:** Optional
 **Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
+If no value is set for the update, this setting is not changed.
 If you set this field to the *delete_value* string, the prior setting is removed.
 **Delete:** Read-only

 ## <a name="id"></a>Id